 During surgery, a small stomach pouch (about the size of a golf ball) is created from the large, existing stomach.
 This smaller pouch is attached directly to a piece of small intestine, limiting the kinds of foods that can be eaten and bypassing some of the small intestine, limiting the absorption of what is eaten.
 The large, leftover portion of the stomach is left in place to carry digestive juices to the small intestine.
 Roux-en-Y patients generally require a three-day hospital stay.

 Minimally Invasive Roux-en-Y

-Since 2010, Denver Health bariatric surgeons have performed the Roux-en-Y procedure laparoscopically using minimally invasive tools and techniques.
-Surgeons create five to six small (1 cm) incisions, use long surgical tool through these incisions, and a video telescope for better viewing inside the body.
+Since 2010, Denver Health bariatric surgeons have performed the Roux-en-Y procedure laparoscopically, using minimally invasive tools and techniques.
+Surgeons create five to six small (1 centimeter) incisions, use long surgical tool through these incisions and use a video telescope for better viewing inside the body.
 The laparoscopic approach to gastric bypass results in: